-- During class, I will present the course material through slides, demonstrations and examples.
-The lectures, demonstrations, and discussions are all tools to demonstrate the material and help you learn. - Students are strongly encouraged to read the relevant text prior to class and be prepared to participate and ask questions. - You will be assessed based on homework, quizzes and exams. - Quizzes will be given without notice both during the Lecture Period in class and in Discussion Sections They are designed to motivate you to keep up with the reading and other course content.
+- During class, I will present the course material through slides, video demonstrations and examples.
+The lectures, demonstrations, and discussions are all tools to present the material and help you learn. - Students are strongly encouraged to read the relevant text prior to class and be prepared to participate and ask questions. - You will be assessed based on homework, quizzes and exams. - O Quizzes will be given without notice during the Lecture Period in class (but usually on Wednesdays) They are designed to motivate you to keep up with the reading and other course content.
 They will also be a valuable diagnostic indicating your weekly progress in the course.
-Quizzes will account for 20 % of your grade. - Homework will be assigned weekly.
+Quizzes will account for 20 % of your grade. - o Homework will be assigned weekly.
 There is no better way to learn than through practice!
 The homework assignments will be assigned through theexpertta website via ELMS.
-You will have to purchase access to theexpertta website.
-This can be done via ELMS or by following the procedure outlined below. - There will be three midterm exams and a final exam.
-They will be closed book, but necessary constants and formulae will be provided.
-However, you are expected to memorize the most crucial mathematical representation of the physics concepts you have learned.
-A limited number of calculators will also be made available, if necessary. - I will drop your lowest quiz scores, your lowest homework scores and your lowest midterm exam score. - 0 No late submissions will be accepted, and no makeups will be given for unexcused absences. - If you know in advance that you will have an excused absence (i.e. a religious holiday), please notify me at least two weeks in advance to make arrangements to make up the work.
+You will have to purchase access to theexpertta website via ELMS.
+Homework will usually be due on Mondays. - o There will be three midterm exams and a final exam.
+They will be closed book, but you will be asked to provide necessary constants and formulae.
+You are strongly encouraged to memorize the most crucial mathematical representation of the physics concepts you have learned. - o I will drop your lowest quiz scores, your lowest homework scores and your lowest midterm exam score. - o No late submissions will be accepted, and no makeups will be given for unexcused absences. - o If you know in advance that you will have an excused absence (i.e. a religious holiday), please notify me at least two weeks in advance to make arrangements to make up the work.